RipulHandoo/leetcode/Algorithms/382. Linked List Random Node/README.md

 solution.getRandom(); // return 2
 solution.getRandom(); // return 3
 // getRandom() should return either 1, 2, or 3 randomly.
 Each element should have equal probability of returning.
+# Constraints:

+The number of nodes in the linked list will be in the range [1, 104].
+-104 <= Node.val <= 104
+At most 104 calls will be made to getRandom.

+Follow up:

+What if the linked list is extremely large and its length is unknown to you?
+Could you solve this efficiently without using extra space?